auto-differentiation/xad/docs/quantlib.md

-There are two test executables that get built - the regular QuantLib test suite with all the standard tests from the mainline repository, as well as the QuantLib XAD test suite from the qlxad repository.
+There are two test executables that get built - the regular QuantLib test suite with all the standard tests from the mainline repository, as well as the QuantLib XAD test suite from the quantlib-xad repository.
 Both are using the overloaded XAD type for `double`, but only the XAD suite checks for the correctness of the derivatives as well.